-Please Note: If this is the very first time you use pip to install a program on your system, you might need to reboot your system for your program to become available.
+Note: If this is the very first time you use pip to install a program on your system, you might need to reboot your system for your program to become available.
 If you get a "command not found" error or similar when running the program, reboot your system and try again.
+In some cases, you may even need to manually add the pip install path to your PATH environment variable.

-2.3.3 Sideband
+2.2.3 Sideband